Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Added stalagmites decoration unit, which appears in cave maps (graphics by b_o).
+- Fixed bug which allowed mushroom patches to appear in inappropriate tiles under certain circumstances.

 * Units
 - Updated the Wyrm's encyclopedia entry.